robinjam/keep-items/README.md

 Compiling
 ---------
 KeepItems is packaged using [Maven](http://http://maven.apache.org/).
 To compile it, run `mvn package` from the terminal.
-You can also download development builds [here](http://ci.robinjam.net/job/KeepItems).